Municipal vs. Corporate Bonds: How to Choose

 For tax-advantaged accounts, however, that benefit goes away, because earnings aren't taxed until the time of distribution (usually at a later date).
 As a result of the tax benefits, munis tend to pay a lower rate of interest relative to corporate bonds of similar maturity and credit quality, so holding municipal bonds in a tax-deferred account likely means you're missing out on higher yields that corporate bonds can provide.

 One caveat is taxable municipal bonds.
 Their interest income is subject to federal and state taxes, just like corporate bonds.
-Corporate bonds historically have yielded more than taxable municipal bonds, but there have been times—like June 2020 through January 2021—where taxable munis yielded more than corporate bonds.
+Corporate bonds historically have yielded more than taxable municipal bonds because they generally have lower credit ratings, on average, but there have been times when taxable munis yielded more than corporate bonds.
 In instances such as these, taxable munis should be considered along with corporate bonds for tax-deferred accounts.

 2. What's your tax rate?

 If you're investing in a taxable account, like a brokerage account, the decision between corporates and munis gets more nuanced and depends on a variety of factors.
 The primary factor will be your tax rate.
 At higher tax rates, munis generally yield more than corporate bonds of similar maturities.